JamesRivers/learning_docker/chapters/chapter3_getting_started/cn_1879046079_monitor_containers.md

 	- Tags:
 		- #docker
 	- ICON set :
-		- Warning ⚠️ - Important need to know / Notes 🗒 - Additional notes / Version 🌱 - Specific to a Version / Knowledge 🧠 - Did you know / WWW 🕸 - Links to web pages / Learning AIM 🎯 - The Learning target for this topic / Evaluation 🧪 - Set of evaluation items to show the target was reached / Exercise 🤸 - Hands on time... /  Reading 📚  - Items for you to read.
+		- Warning ⚠️ - Important need to know / Notes 🗒 - Additional notes / Version 🌱 - Specific to a Version / Knowledge 🧠 - Did you know / WWW 🕸 - Links to web pages / Learning AIM 🎯 - The Learning target for this topic / Evaluation 🧪 - Set of evaluation items to show the target was reached / Exercise 🤸 - Hands on time... /  Reading 📚  - Items for you to read / requirements ⚓ before you start you need to know.
 ---
 # Whats going inside a running container?
 commands that we need to learn: